bama4/Projects/README.txt

   + TEST MODE

 Basic Instructions:
+NOTE: Occassionally code may deadlock at the very beginning.
-To run and see debug messages run the program as follows:
+Keep running the "go run" command until this does not happen To run and see debug messages run the program as follows:
 Non-Test Mode: go run main.go <INST FILE> <TEST_MODE> <AVG_WAIT_TIME> <N WHERE #NODES is 2^N>
 Test Mode: go run main.go <INST FILE> <TEST_MODE> <AVG_WAIT_TIME>